PlayPro/CoreProtect/docs/database-migration.md

 5. Resume normal activity and test a newly logged change.
 6. Keep the source backup until the migrated database has been verified.
 Archive or remove it only when you are satisfied that the migration is complete.

-When either the source or target is ClickHouse, preserve `plugins/CoreProtect/.clickhouse-writer` with the installation so the retained ClickHouse dataset remains recoverable.
-Do not copy it to another active server or replace it after migration.
+When a ClickHouse source or target namespace is shared, stop every peer first and run the migration from exactly one installation with `database-lock` enabled.
+Before restarting any peer that will use the migrated target namespace, update its database selector, connection, and prefix to match the migrated installation.

 ## Failure and Recovery